wtsi-ssg/wr/docs/advanced/rest.rst

 For clients written in other languages, however, you can use wr's REST API, sending and receiving JSON over HTTPS.
 The REST API is quite limited at the moment.
-If you find you need more functionality, please :ref:`get_in_touch`.
+If you find you need more functionality, please :ref:`get-in-touch`.

 Quick Start
 -----------